garg3133/JagratiWebApp/README.md

   * Migrate the changes to the database `$ python manage.py migrate`
   * Create admin `$ python manage.py createsuperuser`
   * Run the server `$ python manage.py runserver`

+ ### Setting-up the project in docker
+    Docker  use OS-level virtualization to deliver software in packages called containers.
+Containers are isolated from one another and bundle their own software, libraries and configuration files.
+For instance when you want to contribute to this project and you have a fresh OS or you are working from a alien system or environment.
+You can directly proceed to contribute to code.
+Docker will take care of the rest like setting up a fully functional environment for testing.
+  * Clone the repository to your local machine `$ git clone https://github.com/<your-github-username>/JagratiWebApp.git`
+  * Build the docker file to an image `sudo docker build -t IMAGE_NAME .`
+  * Run the docker image `sudo docker run -p 8000:8000 image_name`
+  * The server will start at default port, head to web browser to test

+ **Note:** Docker container will copy the files in the repository, One should always do proceduers in setting up project like configuring `.env` file and `sample-db.sqlite3` renaming.

 ### Contributing Guidelines
   * Feel free to open an issue to report a bug or request a new feature.